-The Home Apothecary consists of many different natural ingredients that have various health applications and benefits.
-Some ingredients can be combined to create traditional tinctures, concoctions that are prepared for just about anything.
+A Home Apothecary is a collection of many different natural ingredients that have various health applications and benefits.
+Some ingredients can be combined to create traditional tinctures and concoctions, and others can create very potent elixirs that need to be handled with care.

 Tinctures are created to extract the medicinal properties of a natural ingredient to be used, in most cases, as a treatment for an ailment or to enhance sensory channels.
 The phenolic content of a small batch tincture can contain over 100s of phenolic compounds, like Flavonoids.